Pepi I Meryre: Foreign trade and mining

 Trade with settlements along the Levantine coast, which had existed during the Fifth Dynasty, seems to have peaked under Pepi I and Pepi II.
 Their chief trade partner there might have been Byblos, where dozens of inscriptions on stone vessels showing Pepi's cartouches have been found, and a large alabaster vessel bearing Pepi's titulary and commemorating his jubilee from the Temple of Baalat Gebal.
 The high official, Iny, served Pepi during several successful expeditions to Byblos for which the king rewarded him with the name "Inydjefaw", meaning, "He who brings back provisions".
-Through Byblos, Egypt, had indirect contacts with the city of Ebla in modern-day Syria.
+Through Byblos, Egypt, possibly as Dugurasu, had indirect contacts with the city of Ebla in modern-day Syria.
 The contact with Ebla is established by alabaster vessels bearing Pepi's name found near its royal palace G, destroyed in the 23rd century BC, possibly by the Akkadian Empire under Sargon.
 Trading parties departed Egypt for the Levant from a Nile Delta port called Ra-Hat, "the first mouth [of the Nile]".
 This trade benefited the nearby city of Mendes, from which one of Pepi's viziers probably originated.
 Further contacts with Canaan may be inferred from a statue of Pepi, which is said to have been unearthed in Gezer but has since been lost.